Carpal Tunnel Release

-You will be able to go home straight after your procedure.
+You will be able to go home soon after your procedure.
 Your hand may remain numb for several hours and as the anaesthetic begins to wear off you will feel tingling.
 You should take pain medication before the anaesthesia wears off to help with any discomfort as feeling returns to your hand.
 You will get relief from your symptoms immediately but expect to have some pain and swelling for some weeks.

 Your stitches will be removed around 2 weeks after surgery, or dissolvable stitches will disappear after 2 to 3 weeks.
 When your stitches are removed, you may notice your scar is tender, pink and lumpy.
 It’s normal for your scar to feel tender after the operation, but this usually settles down within a few months.
 Your scar should begin to look better after around three months.

 You won’t be able to drive for up to two weeks and will need two weeks off work to allow your hand to heal, longer if you have a manual job.
 For the first week your hand will be bandaged and completely out of action but you are encouraged to move your fingers to prevent stiffness.
 After two weeks you will be able to use your hand but should avoid anything too strenuous.
 It may be around 12 weeks before your full grip strength returns.

 Carpal tunnel release surgery is available at One Hatfield Hospital in Hertfordshire.
 We can book you in to see a specialist Orthopaedic surgeon for an initial consultation, usually within 48 hours.

 You can use your private medical insurance or pay for your Carpal Tunnel Release treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
 If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.